 Warrant searches and criminal history reports

 How do you get information on Kershaw County arrests and warrants over the phone?
-(2021-update)
+(2023)

-You will have to head down to the Sheriff’s Office or the Kershaw County courthouse for a complete arrest records check.
-However, if you are only looking for bits and pieces of information, it is possible to find those by making a few phone calls.
+You must head down to the Sheriff’s Office or the Kershaw County courthouse for a complete arrest records check.
+However, if you are only looking for bits and pieces of information, you can find those by making a few phone calls.
 For instance:

 - To file a non-emergency crime report, use the phone number of the Sheriff’s Office- 803-425-1512